 Effects can be seen more profoundly in patients suffering from respiratory issues, as wind instruments help show improvement.
 This conclusion is made from all the studies done on patients having issues like Asthma, which proves the same.

-How Wind Instruments Improve Breathing
+How Wind Instruments Improve Breathing?

 Diaphragmatic Breathing: